-Fever is the primary symptom of many illnesses such as ARI, malaria and measles among others, which cause numerous deaths in developing countries.
+Fever is the primary symptom of many illnesses such as ARI, malaria and measles among others, which cause numerous deaths among children.
 For this reason, mothers were asked whether their children had suffered from a fever during the two weeks preceding the survey.
-Figure 31 shows that, during this time period, 22 percent of children had a fever in the East Province compared to 19 percent at the national level.
-Under-five children in Ngoma (41 percent) were most likely to have had a fever while children in Kirehe were the least to have it (11 percent).
+Figure 31 shows that, during the two weeks preceding the survey, 14 percent of children under age five had a fever and this percentage is lower than that of the national level, equal to 19 percent.